Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## 2023-05-20 Update: structure of the Debagame Tester - Second Impact

 A [prototype of Game Boy Camera](https://tcrf.net/Proto:Game_Boy_Camera) has been found on Ebay in may 2023.
 Images of the device are [archived here](https://archive.org/details/gbcam-debug-cart).
 It has a main menu very similar with the [MBC5 mapper chip test program](https://twitter.com/WaluigiBSOD/status/1659914999765008384?s=20) linked in 2020.
-Most intersting things are within the rom as it contains quite a lot of hidden features like programmer faces, unused graphics and pieces of assembly code with comments .
+Most intersting things are within the rom as it contains quite a lot of hidden features like programmer faces, unused graphics and pieces of assembly code with comments.
 I rapidely checked the save format:

 - **0x00000-0x00FFF: same as Game Boy Camera, ram exchange data;**
 - **0x01000-0x01FFF: zone for ram read/write and aging test;**